-Lawrence Henderson (1878-1942) first developed a relationship between $[H_3O^+]$, [HA], and $[A^-]$ while studying the buffering of blood.
+Lawrence Henderson (1878-1942) first developed a relationship between [H3O+], [HA], and [A-] while studying the buffering of blood.
 Kurt Hasselbalch (1874-1962) modified Henderson's equation by transforming it to the logarithmic form shown in equation 6.60.

-The assumptions leading to equation 6.60 produce a minimal error in pH ($<\pm5\%$) for larger concentrations of HA and A-, for concentrations of HA and A- that are similar in magnitude, and for weak acid's with pK_a values closer to 7.
+The assumptions that lead to equation 6.60 result in a minimal error in pH ($<\pm5\%$) for larger concentrations of HA and A-, for concentrations of HA and A- that are similar in magnitude, and for weak acid's with p K_a values closer to 7.
 For most problems in this textbook, equation 6.60 provides acceptable results.
 Be sure, however, to test your assumptions.